-UEI takes reasonable steps to help ensure you are eligible for licensure or registration if you choose a program that prepares you for a field where licensure or registration is required.
+UEI College takes reasonable steps to help ensure you are eligible for licensure or registration if you choose a program that prepares you for a field where licensure or registration is required.
 There are numerous eligibility requirements for licensure, depending on the field.
 You are encouraged to review these requirements and do further research if you have any concerns regarding your eligibility.
 You should discuss any concerns with your Admissions Representative and/or the Director of Education.
 Licensure requirements for other states may vary.
 Students are responsible for obtaining the most recent application requirements for any state in which they intend to become employed.
 Although the school assists students/graduates with obtaining licensure, the ultimate responsibility for securing licensure is that of the student/graduate.

-For licensure, certification, or registration requirements, please see the supplement insert for this Catalog.
+For licensure, certification, or registration requirements for each program, please see the supplement Insert-C in this catalog.